turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 * Write a resume draft showing your technical skills and experience, and merging your transferrable qualilfications.
 * Create a distint Terminal portfolio that showcase your technical work, achievements and personal brand.

+After you complete this lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/eZF3XUagA4SS7p7m6).

 ## Week 1 Lesson- Resume Review
 ## Section 1: Introduction
 Please review the short video lecture followed by the resources to help guide your resume development.